“She charged us to wrap our bowls in plastic? But I don’t even want plastic around my bowl,” I said to Lynn after paying my portion of our lunch bill.

 It’s also quite common to serve everyone else at the table tea (which usually comes free with the meal) and rice before serving oneself.
 This courtesy extends to refills as well.

-More than once someone has taken it upon him or herself to walk me to my hostel, a bus stop, to give me a free ride, and ask me where I’m going in an attempt to help me if I appear lost.
+More than once someone has taken it upon him or herself to walk me to my hostel or bus stop as well as give me a free ride, or ask me where I’m going in an attempt to help me if I appear lost.

 I’ll always remember the hotel that let me stay in the room overnight without paying when I couldn’t get money out of any of the functioning ATMs.
 I won’t forget Patchu who wandered for an hour to get me on a bus to Moxi, either.
 These are just a few of the countless examples of people helping me out when they could.